jovangolic/Project-Cinema/README.md

 - USE cinema_db;
 - After application is run, also in MySQL Workbench add these lines of codes:
 - this is for creating the roles.
-- by deafault, when you create an account, your role is ROLE_USER.
+- by default, when you create an account, your role is ROLE_USER.
 You can change it directly in code or by using method in postman.
 - insert into role(name) values("ROLE_ADMIN");
 - insert into role(name) values("ROLE_USER");
 - this is for creating the types of projections